gauravfs-14/adaptly/README.md

    Reads the layout plan and renders your registered React components in a responsive Tailwind grid.

 4. **Planner API (LLM-only)**
-   A Next.js route that calls an LLM (OpenAI, Anthropic, or Ollama Cloud) to parse user intent and return a JSON layout plan.
+   A Next.js route that calls Google's Gemini API to parse user intent and return a JSON layout plan.

 5. **Adapters**
    Runtime utilities that modify Tailwind classes or CSS variables for color blindness and font scaling.